 Thinking you are at fault and responsible for your mother’s happiness –

-You keep falling for it—because of the unconscious pull to take care of Mom and make sure she’s okay.
+You keep falling for it—because of the unconscious pull to take care of Mom and ensure she’s okay.

-Unconsciously, you think if you can just become whatever she wants you to be, you will finally be Good Enough.
+Unconsciously, you think you will finally be Good Enough if you can just become whatever she wants you to be.
 But you can’t.
 So, the doing-over never ends.

 “Looking back, mom never let me have my own life.
 She tried to take over every aspect of my life…for all of my life.
 Although I had no way of understanding why at the time, any independence on my part was taken as a rejection of her.
 I never wanted to hurt her; I just wanted to live my own life.”